8ta4/gag/README.md

 1. Open DeepSeek-R1.

-1. Enter either of these prompts:
+1. Enter one of these prompts:

    ```
    # Generate a wordplay joke